-READ operations are initiated with the R/W bit of the slave address byte set to "1."
-There are four different READ operation options:
+Read operations are initiated with the R/W bit of the identification field set to "1."
+There are four different read options:

-- 1. Current Address Byte READ
+- 1. Current Address Byte Read

-- 2. Random Address Byte READ
+- 2. Random Address Byte Read

-- 3. Current Address Sequential READ
+- 3. Current Address Sequential Read

-- 4. Random Address Sequential READ
+- 4. Random Address Sequential Read

-Current Address Byte READ
+Current Address Byte Read

-The XL24C02 contains an internal address counter which maintains the address of the last word accessed, incremented by one.
-If the last address accessed (either a READ or a WRITE) was to address location n, the next READ operation would access data from address n+1, and update the current address pointer.
-When the XL24C02 receives the slave address field with the R/W bit set to "1," it issues an acknowledge and transmits the 8-bit word stored at address n+1.
+The XL24C04 contains an internal address counter which maintains the address of the last word accessed, incremented by one.
+If the last address accessed (either a read or write) was to address location n, the next read operation would access data from address location n+1 and increment the current address pointer.
+When the XL24C04 receives the slave address field with the R/W bit set to "1," it issues an acknowledge and transmits the 8-bit word stored at address location n+1.

-The current address READ operation only accesses a single byte of data.
-The master does not acknowledge the transfer, but does generate a STOP condition.
-At this point, the XL24C02 discontinues transmission.
-See Figure 8 for the address, acknowledge, and data transfer sequence.
+The current read operation only accesses a single byte of data.
+The master does not acknowledge the transfer, but does generate a stop condition.
+At this point, the XL24C04 discontinues data transmission.
+See Figure 8 for the address acknowledge and data transfer sequence.

-Random Address Byte READ
+Random Address Byte Read

-Random address READ operations allow the master to access any memory location in a random fashion.
+Random address read operations allow the master to access any memory location in a random fashion.
 This operation involves a two-step process.
-First, the master issues a WRITE command which includes the START condition and the slave address field (with the R/W bit set to WRITE), followed by the address of the word it is to READ.
-This procedure sets the internal address counter of the XL24C02 to the desired address.
+First, the master issues a write command which includes the start condition and the slave address field (with the R/W bit set to WRITE) followed by the address of the word it is to read.
+This procedure sets the internal address counter of the XL24C04 to the desired address.

-After the word address acknowledge is received by the master, the master immediately reissues a START condition followed by another slave address field with the R/W bit set to READ.
-The XL24C02 will respond with an acknowledge and transmit the eight data bits stored at the addressed location.
-At this point, the master does not acknowledge the transmission, but does generate the STOP condition.
-The XL24C02 discontinues data transmission and reverts to its standby power mode.
-See Figure 9 for the address, acknowledge, and data transfer sequence.
+After the word address acknowledge is received by the master, the master immediately reissues a start condition followed by another slave address field with the R/W bit set to READ.
+The XL24C04 will respond with an acknowledge and then transmit the 8-data bits stored at the addressed location.
+At this point, the master does not acknowledge the transmission but does generate the stop condition.
+The XL24C04 discontinues data transmission and reverts to its standby power mode.
+See Figure 9 for the address, acknowledge and data transfer sequence.